MyUnisoft/Redis/docs/adapter/memory.adapter.md

 </h1>

 <p align="center">
-  This class is a basic in memory database adapter.
+  This class is a basic in-memory database adapter.
 </p>

 ## Interface